lanl/BEE/docs/sphinx/commands.rst

 Arguments:
   WF_ID  [required]

 ``beeflow dag``: Export a directed acyclic graph (DAG) of a submitted workflow.
 This command can be run at any point of the workflow.
 To see the DAG of a workflow before it runs, submit the workflow with the ``--no-start`` flag and then use the dag command.
-The DAGs are exported to $OUTPUT_DIR/$WD_ID_dags.
+The DAGs are exported to $OUTPUT_DIR/$WD_ID_dags by default.
+If the ``no-dag-dir`` flag is specified when the dag command is run, the DAG will be exported to $OUTPUT_DIR.
 See :ref:`workflow-visualization` for more information.

 Arguments:
   - WF_ID  [required]